Regional Specialised Meteorological Centre

 We delegate preparation of forecasts for the sea area north of 25°S (called sea area 'Islands') to RSMC Nadi operated by the Fiji Meteorological Service.
 Forecasts for sea areas in neighbouring MetAreas are prepared by other National Meteorological Services.
 You can find a world map of MetAreas here.

 New Zealand and Australia High Seas Service Alignment

-On 12 December 2017, the boundary changes between the Australian (MetArea X) and New Zealand (MetArea XIV) regions of high seas responsibility, in order to remove an overlap between the South-Eastern, Sub-Tropic and Forties areas.
-This is a joint initiative between MetService and the Australian Bureau of Meteorology.
+On 13 December 2017, the boundary was changed between the Australian (MetArea X) and New Zealand (MetArea XIV) regions of high seas responsibility, in order to remove an overlap between the Australian South-Eastern area and the New Zealand Subtropic and Forties areas.
+This was a joint initiative between MetService and the Australian Bureau of Meteorology.